 What is PCIe?

-PCIe stands for Peripheral Component Interconnect Express, and it is an internal bus interface standard that is used to connect internal high-speed components to your desktop motherboard.
+PCIe stands for Peripheral Component Interconnect Express, an internal bus interface standard that connects internal high-speed components to your desktop motherboard.

 There is a list of things that you can attach to the PCIe slots.
-We have summarized them here: 10 Things That Can be Plugged in PCIe Slots here.
+I have summarized them here: 10 Things That Can be Plugged in PCIe Slots.

 PCIe slots have PCIe lanes hardwired to them for transporting data.

 Understanding PCIe lanes is crucial for understanding PCIe slots and their work.

 A PCIe lane is the path through, or the connection through, which data is transported to and from the slot and the CPU.
 Different slot sizes have an additional amount of PCIe lanes.

 The more PCIe lanes a slot has, the higher its throughput rate (speed) and the more demanding expansion cards it can support.

 You can find four types of PCIe lane configurations on PCIe slots, i.e., x1, x4, x8, and x16.